 How many Bitcoins are there in circulation?

 Many people trying to learn more about cryptocurrencies are interested in finding out the amount of Bitcoin in circulation.
-However, the question "how many Bitcoins are there?" is more complicated than it might seem at first glance.
+However, the questions, "how many Bitcoins are there?" and "what happens when all 21 million bitcoins are mined?" are more complicated than they might seem at first glance.
 In this article, we'll answer this and a few other related questions in detail.
 So, without further ado, let's get started.

 Economists and journalists often get caught up in this question: Why does Bitcoin have value?
 And the answer is very easy.
 Because it is useful and scarce. – Erik Voorhees, CEO and founder of ShapeShift